Prei Khmeng, Cambodia

 Prei Khmeng, or Prei Khmeng village, is an archaeological site located in Siem Reap province, Cambodia.
 Occupation of Prei Khmeng began during the Iron Age and continued through the 11th century.

-Notable features of Prei Khmeng include a cemetery constructed during 1st-6th century CE, as well as an Angkorian temple constructed on top of the cemetery between 6th-7th century CE.
+Notable features of Prei Khmeng include a cemetery constructed during 1st–6th century CE, as well as an Angkorian temple constructed on top of the cemetery between the 6th and 7th centuries CE.

 Excavations at Prei Khmeng have uncovered a total of 10 confirmed burial contexts and a variety of artifacts including ceramics, tools, jewelry, and animal remains.
 Artifacts at this site indicate that Prei Khmeng was engaged in trade with other sites in the area.

 Background

 Site history

-An Iron Age occupation occurred at Prei Khmeng during the 1st-6th centuries CE.
+An Iron Age occupation occurred at Prei Khmeng during the 1st–6th centuries CE.
 During this occupation period a cemetery was constructed.
-A mound and one of the area's earliest pre-Angkor Hindu temples were constructed on top of the cemetery location between the 6th-7th centuries CE.
-Occupation of this site continued until the 10th-11th centuries CE.
+A mound and one of the area's earliest pre-Angkor Hindu temples were constructed on top of the cemetery location between the 6th and 7th centuries CE.
+Occupation of this site continued until the 10th–11th centuries CE.

 Archaeological excavations

-The first excavations at Prei Khmeng were conducted by a joint Franco-Cambodian archaeological team, who conducted a series of three excavations between 2000-2003.
+The first excavations at Prei Khmeng were conducted by a joint Franco-Cambodian archaeological team, who conducted a series of three excavations between 2000 and 2003.
 Additional excavations were carried out by an Australian-Cambodian team in 2014.